Wed 5 Mar 2025

 Biography

-Robert Bolton began working as a Specialist BMS in November 1999.
+Starting In the Microbiology laboratory in1996 as an MLA, Robert worked through the trainee route and started as a BMS in 2002.
 As an experienced member of staff who proactively involved himself in the modernisation of the department, Robert holds a great deal of knowledge both technical and clinical with regards to the equipment in use within the laboratory and has used this to both troubleshoot issues and train members of staff.
-Roberts whole job description fell into the top end of a specialist Bio-medical scientist's expected performance.
-The role comprised of many secondments into a Senior Bio-medical scientist role, band 7.

 Job Title: